rkoz1/blog/content/english/blog/interview_with_cursor.md

 ## Takeaways

-I cannot say I agree with many things that the model summarised in terms of the issues as we did implement a lot of things it suggests, its just that it didn't follow them.
+I cannot say I agree with many things that the model summarised in terms of the issues as we did implement a lot of things it suggests, it's just that it didn't follow them.
 Also think, if the model knows what could have been done better why didn't it say so!

 Many people mention that AI is very good at imitating human intelligence, rather than being something else - through my experience with Cursor I have to agree - it did feel like working with a colleague who knows a lot of things, holds back a lot of personal opinions on what should be done, yet is quick to point them out as flaws of the current design when asked!
 The key thing here is to make sure you ask the AI many questions, as it will not offer too much help on its own.